-BATH LIGHT & STORAGE: The bathroom light switch is located outside the bathroom, above the right dinette seat on the upper cabinet on Legacy Elite models and inside the bathroom on the bottom of the overhead storage on Legacy Elite II models.
-The overhead storage in the bathroom gives you a storage space for extra toiletries.
+BATH LIGHT & STORAGE: On Legacy Elite models, the bathroom light switch is located outside the bathroom, above the right dinette seat.
+On Legacy Elite II models, the light switch is inside the bathroom on the bottom of the overhead storage.
+The overhead storage in the bathroom gives you storage space for extra toiletries.